top of page

 You're Not The Only One Going Through This

-Maybe anxiety has taken over your life and even small decisions feel impossible.
-You're lying awake at night going over conversations in your head, worrying what people think, or your heart is racing and you don't even know why.
-Or your relationships keep hurting.
-Same patterns, same fights, same feeling of being misunderstood or disconnected.
+Maybe anxiety has taken over your life, making even small decisions feel impossible.
+You lie awake at night, replaying conversations in your head, worrying about what others think.
+Your heart races, and you don’t even know why.
+Perhaps your relationships feel painful.
+You find yourself stuck in the same patterns, having the same fights, and feeling misunderstood or disconnected.

-You might be completely burned out from giving everything to everyone else until there's nothing left.
-You can't say no. You're always trying to make other people happy.
+You might be completely burned out from giving everything to everyone else until there's nothing left for you.
+You struggle to say no and constantly try to make others happy.
 Nothing you do feels good enough.
-Maybe you went through something traumatic and it's still affecting you in ways you can't control.
-Or you're going through a big life change and you just feel lost.
+Maybe you’ve experienced something traumatic, and it still affects you in ways you can’t control.
+Or perhaps you’re navigating a significant life change and feel lost.

-If any of this sounds familiar, here's what I want you to know.
-What you're going through makes sense.
-It doesn't mean you're broken.
-A lot of these struggles are actually old ways of coping that helped you get through tough times before.
-They just aren't working for you anymore.
+If any of this resonates with you, here’s what I want you to know: what you're going through makes sense.
+It doesn’t mean you’re broken.
+Many of these struggles are old coping mechanisms that helped you survive tough times before.
+They just aren’t working for you anymore.

 How I Actually Work With These Issues

-If anxiety is running your life, we'll use some cognitive techniques to help you figure out and challenge those anxious thoughts that feel so real.
-We'll also do some body based work to help calm your nervous system so you can actually feel safe in your own skin.
-We'll look at where the anxiety is coming from, and I'll give you practical stuff you can use when anxiety hits.
-You'll learn you don't have to just live with it.
+We’ll use cognitive techniques to help you identify and challenge those anxious thoughts that feel so real.
+We’ll also incorporate body-based work to help calm your nervous system, allowing you to feel safe in your own skin.
+Together, we’ll explore the roots of your anxiety, and I’ll provide practical tools you can use when anxiety strikes.
+You’ll learn that you don’t have to simply endure it.

-If your relationships keep hurting, we'll look at what you learned early on about how relationships are supposed to work and what you think you deserve.
-Through our work together, you'll get to experience something different.
-Actually being heard and valued.
-We'll work on communication, setting boundaries without feeling guilty, and building better connections.
-You deserve relationships that feel good, not ones that drain you.
+We’ll examine what you learned early on about relationships and what you believe you deserve.
+Through our work together, you’ll experience something different—being truly heard and valued.
+We’ll focus on communication, setting boundaries without guilt, and building healthier connections.
+You deserve relationships that uplift you, not ones that drain your energy.

-If you're burned out, I know you've been pushing yourself way too hard for way too long.
-We'll figure out what's really driving you to exhaustion.
-A lot of times it's not just your job or other people's demands.
-It's what you believe about your own worth.
-We'll use some techniques to help you be kinder to yourself and challenge that voice in your head that says you're never doing enough.
+I know you’ve been pushing yourself too hard for too long.
+We’ll uncover what drives your exhaustion.
+Often, it’s not just your job or others' demands; it’s tied to your beliefs about your own worth.
+We’ll explore techniques to help you be kinder to yourself and challenge that inner voice that insists you’re never doing enough.

-If people pleasing is taking over, I see what's happening.
-You're terrified of letting anyone down.
-You say yes when you want to say no. You ignore what you need to keep everyone else happy.
-We'll talk about where this comes from and why putting yourself first feels so scary.
+I see what’s happening.
+You’re terrified of disappointing anyone.
+You say yes when you want to say no, ignoring your own needs to keep others happy.
+We’ll discuss where this behavior stems from and why prioritizing yourself feels so daunting.

-If perfectionism is exhausting you, we'll dig into what you're really afraid of.
-Maybe you think you're not good enough.
-Maybe you're scared of being rejected.
-Maybe you think everything will fall apart if you're not perfect.
-We'll work on separating who you are from what you achieve.
-You'll learn you can mess up and still be a worthwhile person.
+We’ll delve into what you’re truly afraid of.
+Perhaps you fear you’re not good enough or worry about rejection.
+Maybe you believe everything will fall apart if you’re not perfect.
+We’ll work on separating your identity from your achievements, helping you understand that you can make mistakes and still be a valuable person.

-If trauma is still controlling your life, healing is possible.
-You don't have to relive everything or push yourself before you're ready.
-I work with trauma in a way that respects where you're at.
-We'll build up your resources and sense of safety first.
-Then when you're ready, we'll work through what happened in a way that helps instead of retraumatizing you.
-You don't have to deal with this alone.
+Healing is possible.
+You don’t have to relive everything or push yourself before you’re ready.
+I approach trauma in a way that respects your current state.
+We’ll build your resources and sense of safety first.
+When you’re ready, we’ll navigate what happened in a supportive manner, avoiding retraumatization.
+You don’t have to face this alone.

 What Makes This Approach Work

-I use different methods depending on what you need.
-Sometimes we'll draw from person centered therapy, where I trust that you already have wisdom inside you about what you need to heal.
-Other times we'll do more psychodynamic work, looking at patterns you might not have noticed and how things from your past are affecting you now.
-We might use cognitive behavioral techniques to tackle specific thoughts and behaviors that are making things harder.
-And we'll pay attention to your body too, because so much of our emotional experience lives in our bodies, not just our minds.
+I adapt my methods based on your needs.
+Sometimes, we’ll draw from person-centered therapy, trusting that you already possess the wisdom needed for healing.
+Other times, we’ll engage in psychodynamic work, examining patterns you may not have noticed and how your past influences your present.
+We might use cognitive behavioral techniques to address specific thoughts and behaviors that complicate your life.
+Additionally, we’ll pay attention to your body, recognizing that much of our emotional experience resides there, not just in our minds.

 Is This Right For You?